Breadcrumbs

 3. Configure quiz scoring

-4. Preview the interactive
+4. Preview as student the interactive

 During testing, teachers check: